 These condos come with full-time medical staff, offer wheelchair access, and are designed specifically for the elderly.
 These condos are mainly for the elderly who can help themselves but want to live in a place that caters to them.

-However, retirement condos still aren’t available for foreigners, although this could change in the future.
+However, retirement condos still aren’t available for foreigners at the moment, although this could change in the future.

 How About Nursing Homes?